 If you eat this in a more normal sized version, say a cup (my friend with the family of five told me they always make two boxes) the nutritional values are below: (Just divide in ½ if you only want a half a cup.

 - Fat: 8 g

 - Fiber: 1 g

-What else does Betty bring to the party: Partially Hydrongenated Soybean Oil (trans fat), Maltodextrin, sodium phospate, monosodium glutamate, mono & diglycerates, whey protein concentrate, silicon dioxide, colored with yellow 5 and yellow 6 and artificial colors.
+What else does Betty bring to the party: Partially Hydrongenated Soybean Oil (trans fat), Maltodextrin, sodium phospate, monosodium glutamate, mono & diglycerates, (trans-fat) whey protein concentrate, silicon dioxide, colored with yellow 5 and yellow 6 and artificial colors.
 Here is their nutritional information.